clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/uploading-videos.md

    when your video has been processed, and a final email confirming that it has been captioned and is ready for viewing & editing.
-Please remember to check your spam folders for communications from Clowdr.
+Please remember to check your spam folders for communications from Midspace.

 5. **Auto-generated subtitles**

-   Clowdr will auto-generate the subtitles for your video - this typically takes 5 to 20 minutes, but can sometimes take longer.
+   Midspace will auto-generate the subtitles for your video - this typically takes 5 to 20 minutes, but can sometimes take longer.
-   If you have not received any communications from Clowdr with the status of your video after 4 hours, please contact your conference organizers for technical assistance.
+   If you have not received any communications from Midspace with the status of your video after 4 hours, please contact your conference organizers for technical assistance.